AdobeDocs/commerce-admin.en/help/stores-purchase/order-archive.md

 ## Restore archived documents

-1. Choose the type of document you want to restore.
+1. Choose the type of document that you want to restore.

 1. Select documents using one of the following options:

    - To select all visible documents, in the upper-left corner, click **Select Visible**.

-   - Manually select the checkbox of each document you want to restore.
+   - Manually select the checkbox of each document that you want to restore.

 1. In the upper-right, set **Action** to `Move to Orders Management`.